cepdnaclk/e20-co502-RV32IM_Pipelined_Processor_Group-04/README.md

 Key objectives include creating a modular, VHDL-based design with a pipelined architecture to optimize performance.
 The project will also incorporate testing and verification using simulation tools to ensure accuracy and compliance with the RISC-V specification.

-This repository will serve as a collaborative platform to document progress, manage code, and host design files, test benches, and reports.
-By the project's conclusion, a fully functional RV32IM processor will be available, showcasing an efficient and robust processor design tailored for educational and experimental purposes.

 ## Datapath

 Tist is the complete datapeth of the pipelined processor with hazard handling.